sebastiancarlos/work-notes/README.md

 > Lutum · Lutum · Lutum · Lutum · Lutum · Lutum.
 >
 > *- "Work" by Rihanna (2016), translated to Latin.*

+## Is this tool for me?

+If you answer "yes" to the following questions, then this tool might be for
+you:

+- Do you use the UNIX terminal?
+- Do you want to keep your work-related notes as text files?
+- Do you want to keep them all together under source control?
+- Do you also want to co-locate them with your work directories/repos?

 ## Dependencies